crathje/InstaFollowCount/README.md

 Sample with Display for [TTGO T-Display](https://github.com/Xinyuan-LilyGO/TTGO-T-Display).

-Fallback to use [GreatFon](https://greatfon.com/) or [DUMPOR](https://dumpor.com/) in case Instagram's redirect-to-login rate limit kicks in.
+Fallback to use [GreatFon](https://greatfon.com/), [DUMPOR](https://dumpor.com/) or [AnonIGViewer](https://www.anonigviewer.com/) in case Instagram's redirect-to-login rate limit kicks in.
 Very basic way of parsing the html but it did work :-)

+This is just a proof of concept, not intendet to be used regularly / in production.

 # Graphic sample

 ![InstaFollowCount with images on TTGO T-Display](InstaFollowCount-T-Display-catinthedicebag.JPG?raw=true)

+Image used is from [CatInTheDiceBag](https://www.etsy.com/de/shop/CatInTheDiceBag) because Kim asked me something in order to build a Follower-IoT-Thingy, now we use Daniel's dices as sample.
+I do not know Daniel in person, neither have I ever bought any of his cool dices or gotten any discount from him.
+We just use him because I do not have an Instagram account myself.

 # Interesting GraphQL query hashes for instagram found on the net: